NyleD/Sports-Betting-Book-Open/README.md

 # Open Source Betting Platform
-**Selected prototyped parts of the Sports Betting Book platform are currently open sourced**
+**Selected prototyped parts of the Sports Betting Book platform are open sourced**
 <br/>
 <br/>
 **If you would like to learn more about our full-development platform or need guidance with software related issues, please contact nyle.dharani@gmail.com for questions and concerns**